 3 Credits Part of a Center for Ecological Living and Learning (CELL) semester abroad program, this course provides students with a hands-on introduction to the history and culture of Honduras, Nicaragua, and Costa Rica; the challenges of conservation and development facing this region; and the language of the region.
 Students participate in several homestay experiences, visit cultural and historical sites, and engage in discussions, lectures, and reflective writing.
-General Education Discipline: Interdisciplinary or Experiential Prerequisites: Admittance to CELL Program
+Prerequisites: Admittance to CELL Program conversational Icelandic and develop an understanding of the socio-cultural and environmental contexts relevant to Icelandic studies.
+Field trips to historical sites are integral to the course.